SeethalKS/oldfacebook-brototype/README.md

 ##Download it and run in Your browser
 ##Do you Like it####
- ## Some hosting issues are there beacause its a authorized licenced website.No one can clone as public without knowledge of company's rules and regulations.
+ ## Some hosting issues are there because its a authorized licenced website.No one can clone as public without knowledge of company's rules and regulations.